 Ordination Examination Preparation: To assure students are prepared for the Presbyterian Ordination Exams, academic courses such as Presbyterian Polity and Reformed Worship and To Be Reformed have been developed to support students in meeting the requirements for ordination.
-Preparation sessions for Ordination Exams are held each year.
 The Academic Support Center offers a workshop on skills for answering ordination examination type questions.
 Other workshops are provided as the need arises.

 Placement Seminars: At the beginning of the senior year, Presbyterian students engage in an all-day placement seminar.
 Louisville Seminary is fortunate to have the denominational offices in Louisville.
 National Staff from the Office of Vocation work with students on moving toward "certification to seek a call," preparing a Personal Information Form, and learning how to use the Presbyterian Church (USA) system to seek that call.
-The leadership of these seminars is open to meeting with students individually during the year to help them discern call and use the denominational system well.
+The leadership of these seminars is open to meeting with students individually during the year to help them discern their particular call and use the denominational system well.